apparebit/shantay/README.md

 file named after the category, such as `protection-of-minors.parquet`, for category-specific data.
 The HTML documents follow the same naming convention.

-Shantay's log distinguishes between `summarize-all` and `summarize-category` when identifying tasks.
+Shantay's log distinguishes between `summarize-all`, `summarize-category`, and `summarize-builtin` when identifying tasks.
 Furthermore, even when executing a category-specific `summarize` task, Shantay's log distinguishes `distill` from `summarize-category`.
 For multiprocessing, it schedules both tasks separately.